xnorkl/Strings/README.md

 4. Document complex logic with clear comments
 5. Maintain consistent code formatting using ruff
 6. Ensure all security checks pass before submitting pull requests

+For detailed development workflows with GitHub CLI and CodeRabbit, see the USAGE.md files in each directory.

 ## Resources